-Press 'MODE' to set the Navigate mode (Home)
+Press 'MODE' to set the Navigate mode (Home).

-The mob key
+The (MOB) key

 Press 'MOB' to set MOB (Man OverBoard).
-When MOB is activated, press 'MOB' to delete it.
+Press 'MOB' when the MOB is already present deletes it.

-The Crean key
+The CLAR key

 Press 'CLEAR' to exit from menu or to leave a menu without making changes.
 In Basic Mode deletes the A, B, C, D points, the User Point (Mark, Event, Waypoint), the MOB, the Target identified by the cursor.